hbc/knowledgebase/research/wgs/crispr-offtarget.md

 ```
 hg38.fa
-NNNNNNNNNNNNNNNNNNNNNNNNGGRRT
+NNNNNNNNNNNNNNNNNNNNNNNGRRT
-CACGTGAAAGACGGTGACGGTGGNGGRRT 6
+ACACGTGAAAGACGGTGACGGNNGRRT 6
 ```

 `hg38.fa` is the path to the FASTA file of the hg38 genome.
-NNNNNNNNNNNNNNNNNNNNNNNNGGRRT is the length of the guide sequence you are interested in with the PAM sequence tacked on the end.
+NNNNNNNNNNNNNNNNNNNNNNNNGRRT is the length of the guide sequence you are interested in with the PAM sequence tacked on the end.
-CACGTGAAAGACGGTGACGGTGGNGGRRT is the guide sequence with the PAM sequence tacked on the end.
+ACACACGTGAAAGACGGTGACGGNNGRRT is the guide sequence with the PAM sequence tacked on the end.
 6 is the number of mismatches you are allowing here, it will look for sites with that many or less mismatches.

 If you want to look for bulges, use cas-offinder-bulge with this format:

 ```
 hg38.fa
-NNNNNNNNNNNNNNNNNNNNNNNNGGRRT 2 1
+NNNNNNNNNNNNNNNNNNNNNNNGRRT 2 1
-CACGTGAAAGACGGTGACGGTGGNGGRRT 6
+ACACGTGAAAGACGGTGACGGNNGRRT 6
 ```

 Where the 2 says to look for a DNA bulge and the 1 a RNA bulge.
 You can do one or the other, neither or both.